opencord/service-profile/test-standalone/README.md

-# API Test Configuration
+# XOS API Test Configuration

-This configuration is intended to be used to test the API, to use it:
+This configuration is intended to be used to test the API, to use it, clone `service-profile` onto a supported machine (Ubuntu 14.04 currently), then run the following commands:

-- `make containers`
+ - `make test_containers`
  - `make`

-Then anytime is needed `make test` (`xos/api` folder is shared with the container)
+ - `make test`
+ - `make test-tosca`

-Note that this test will be automatically executed by (Jenkins)[https://jenkins.opencord.org/]
+Note that this test will be automatically executed by [OpenCord Jenkins](https://jenkins.opencord.org/) on checkin to the `xos` repo, so it's a good idea to make sure these tests pass after doing work on that repo.